Smokers & Surgery – The Impact of Smoking

 6. Commit to others

-Tell your friends and family that you are quitting smoking and I am sure they will be very supportive.
+Tell your friends and family that you are quitting smoking for you to gain support.
 A little bit of support goes a long way when it comes to quitting a daily habit.

-Read on the effects of smoking on surgery.
+Read about the effects of smoking on surgery.
 Learning about the facts will get your priorities in order and help you quit them for your health.

-If you have tried quitting before but failed, taking a bit of professional help can work wonders.
+If you have tried quitting before but failed, getting a bit of professional help can work wonders.
 Join a group, visit a psychologist, taking advice from your doctor can provide the needed support.

 Smoking FAQs – Questions about Smoking & Surgery